tbnobody/OpenDTU/README_onBattery.md

 Other settings are:
 * The inverter ID configures the inverter that is controlled by the power limiter.
 The power limiter can only control a single inverter at this point in time.
 * Channel ID is the inverter input channel ID that is used for battery voltage readings.
-* Target power consumption and hysteresis set the power range that can be consumed from the grid.
+* Target power consumption specifies the power to be either consumed from the grid (when set to a positive value) or fed back into the grid (when set to a negative value).
+* The hysteresis value helps optimize communication with the inverter by skipping unnecessary power limit updates.
+An update is only sent if the absolute difference between the newly computed power limit and the previously set limit matches or exceeds the hysteresis value.
+This approach can conserve both airtime and CPU resources.
 * Power limits control the min / max limits of the inverter
 * Inverter is behind power meter.
 Select this if your inverter power is measured by the power meter.
 This is typically the case.
 * Battery start and stop threshold can be configured using voltage and / or state of charge values.
 Stage of charge values requires a Pylontech battery at this point.